MoralisWeb3/docs/docs/02-streams-api/evm/getting-started/faq.md

 ## How are Streams priced?

-Streams consume Compute Units similar to our other APIs.
-Please see [Records and pricing](/streams-api/evm/records-and-pricing) for more details.
+Streams consume [Compute Units](/web3-data-api/evm/reference/compute-units-cu) similar to our other APIs.
+You can read the article [Records and Pricing](/streams-api/evm/records-and-pricing) to understand how records play a crucial role in the Streams API, allowing you to make the right decisions regarding usage and pricing.

 ## Can I disable the unconfirmed webhook requests?